sqlparser/sqlflow_public/grabit/readme.md

 Time interval to extract SQL query from query history if `enableQueryHistory=true`, default is `30` minutes.

+- **snowflakeDefaultRole**

+This value represents the role of the snowflake database.

 Sample configuration of a SQL Server database:
 ```json